 Installation

-Most 3di users are in an institutional setting where an IT department manages their computer.
+Most 3di users work in an institutional setting where an IT department manages their computer.
 Normally, you will need to ask your IT support to install the 3di for you.

 Please ensure you understand The 3di licence and Looking after your data before installing the 3di software.